-Simulator parameters which have their values vary within a certain range can be controlled in two ways - using either relative or absolute value change.
+Simulator parameters that vary within a certain range can be controlled in two ways - using either relative (incremental) or absolute value change.
 In the first case, the value is changed step by step using an encoder or two +/- buttons, in the second case - using any absolute positioning sensor.

-Also, you can directly control such parameters as instrument lighting, trims, pointer position in some instruments (for example, radio altimeter), using analog sensors instead of rotary encoders.
+Also, you can control such parameters as instrument lighting, trims, pointer position in some instruments (for example, radio altimeter), using analog sensors instead of rotary encoders.

 If you have analog sensors with partial movement range in your cockpit, use the plugin's built-in "Analog Calibration" feature to configure them properly.
 The corresponding analog inputs must be included in the configuration file, and the plugin must establish connection with the Arduino board first.